Understanding the year-end spending rules for your health account

 Run-out period with carryover

-*You cannot use your Bank of America Health and Benefit Account Visa® debit card to pay prior year expenses for the run-out funds.
-You will have to file a claim on the member website or the MyHealth app.
-You can, however, use your debit card for any 2024 expenses in your new plan year, including any carryover funds.
+*You cannot use your Bank of America Health and Benefit Account Visa® debit card2 to pay prior year expenses for the run-out funds.
+You will have to file a claim on the member website or the MyHealth app1.
+You can, however, use your debit card2 for any 2024 expenses in your new plan year, including any carryover funds.

 Plan Types: Health FSA, Limited Purpose FSA